Trump administration returning Senate torture report

 Feinstein called Burr's move "divisive" and claimed Democrats on the committee had not been notified or consulted.

-"No senator -- chairman or not -- has the authority to erase history," she said.
+"No senator -- chairman or not -- has the authority to erase history," the California Democrat said.
 "I believe that is the intent of the chairman in this case."

+And Sen. Ron Wyden of Oregon accused Burr and the Trump administration of seeking to "pave the way for the kind of falsehoods used to justify an illegal and dangerous torture program."

+"For the sake of future generations of Americans, this report should be immediately returned to the government agencies who gave it up, disseminated widely within the government and most importantly, declassified for the American people," Wyden said in a statement.